 The KeepAlive header field is an experimental web technology whose use can be considered a workaround for the lack of persistent connections in HTTP/1.1 servers and has been obsoleted by more recent specifications.
 The HTTP/2 protocol supports persistent connections, a major improvement over HTTP/1.1.
 However, one HTTP feature that has been a long-standing request from the community is to add the ability to send KeepAlive headers in the opposite direction.

 This would allow clients to keep connections open between requests without having to do any special work on the server side to achieve it.
 This is especially useful for mobile applications with intermittent connectivity issues, and your app needs to keep working even when temporarily unavailable.
-The KeepAlive header field defines a mechanism to allow clients to request multiple requests without sending requests repeatedly.
+The KeepAlive header field defines a mechanism to allow clients to make multiple requests without sending requests repeatedly.
 The client can send the first request, which the server will forward, and then, later on, it can send additional requests without waiting for the previous one to finish.

 Experimental Node: